ParadoxGameConverters/Fronter/README.md

 shatter_hre_level = "1"
 output_name = "some user input"
 some_checkbox_control = { "yes", "1", "sausage" }
+selectedMods  = { "modfilename1.mod" "second mod filena.me.mod" "oddlynamed.mod.mod.mod" } # this one is done if autoGenerateModsFrom was used and valid
 ```

 Slashes and backslashes depend on OS, so Converter is responsible for parsing them.